VoltStorage/balena-multi-container-telemetry/README.md

 Two modes are supported for collecting metrics:

-- `CLI`: Intended for direct deployment on the Balena Host OS.
+- `CLI`: Intended for direct deployment on the Balena Host OS or if you are willing to mount the docker/balena socket.
 - `FILE`: Can be used either on the Balena Host OS or inside a container.
 For an example how to run it as a container, refer to `docker-compose.yaml`.